-The following table sets forth certain information regarding options exercised during the year ended December 31, 1997, and held as of December 31, 1997 by each of the Company's executive officers for whom compensation is reported in this Proxy Statement.
+The following table sets forth certain information regarding options held as of December 31, 1998 by each of the Company's executive officers for whom compensation is reported in this Proxy Statement.
+None of such executive officers exercised any options during the year ended December 31, 1998.